Paschou-Lab/ReAct/README.md

 Some GWAS summary statistics include fields specifying the sample sizes for each SNP.
 If column headers `nCase` and `nControl` are found in the input, ReAct will use values from these two columns instead of sample sizes specified by parameter file for more accurate results.

 **This is a preliminary implementation _(ReACt beta)_.
 Please contact us if you identify any bug when using this version of ReACt and we will keep improving.
+Please also let us know if you have any qestions regarding this readme file.
 Thank you for understanding.**

 For individual module specifics: